Composition Games for Distributed Systems: the EU Grant games: Introduction

-The first (the gold rush game) is a naive composition method that is often used in some legacy systems (e.g.~mailing lists): An individual can join a group by simply declaring (unilaterally) her will to do so.
-This naive method is not usually used by granting agencies and perhaps the reason is that, as we show, the price of anarchy of this method is very high.
-It is bounded only by the size of the whole society.
-The analysis of this game is trivial.
-Besides being a basis for comparison, it also serves as an example.
+The first protocol, the gold rush game, is a naive composition method often used in some legacy systems (e.g.~mailing lists): joining a group is done by simply declaring (unilaterally) the will to do so.
+Granting agencies do not usually use such a method.
+Perhaps the reason is that, as we show, its price of anarchy is very high, bounded only by the size of the whole society.
+The analysis of this game is trivial, but forms a basis for comparison, and is a good warmup.

-Actual granting agencies require a stronger condition for researchers to join a group.
-Usually, they require at least that all group members agree on the composition of the group (the list of participants).
-We show that if this method is used and the underlying \emph{collaboration network} is a clique, the \emph{strong price of anarchy} improves drastically, to be at most 2.
-While this improvement is impressive, we show that when the underlying collaboration network is arbitrary (in particular, {\em not} a clique), the strong price of anarchy of this method can grow up to 3, which means that only a third of the optimal average quality may be realized.
+Usually, granting agencies require some stronger condition for researchers to join a group: at the least, that all group members agree on its composition (the list of participants).
+If this method is used and the underlying \emph{collaboration network} is a clique (everyone knows everyone else), the \emph{strong price of anarchy} improves drastically, to be at most 2.
+While this improvement is impressive, we also show that when the underlying collaboration network is arbitrary (in particular, {\em not} a clique), the strong price of anarchy of this method can grow up to 3, which means that only a third of the optimal average quality may be realized.

 While the source of the high price of anarchy of the first method was the ``too easy'' joining, the source of the (still rather) high price under the second method is just the opposite -- the difficulty of joining.
 That is, we show examples where some winning set finds it beneficial to disallow the joining of some high value researchers.
 We introduce a third protocol as a simple alleviation of the previous problems: allowing those rejected high value researchers to ``appeal'' the rejection.
 (Interestingly, a granting agency named MAGNET, of the Israeli ministry of industry, uses a similar method for the joining of companies to a consortium).
 We show that the strong price of anarchy of this third method is lower: at most 2 on arbitrary networks, and even approaches 1 (the optimum) for large sets, if the collaboration network is a complete graph.
-The analysis of this last method constitutes the main technical contribution of this paper.
+The analysis of this third method constitutes the main technical contribution of this paper.
+It shows how the topology of the collaboration network affects quality, and what is the importance of an appeals process.